 Neuroimaging Study in Newcastle

-Currently recruiting volunteers with hyperacusis (sensitivity to everyday noises) for an EEG study
+Currently recruiting volunteers with hyperacusis (sensitivity to everyday noises) to help us understand the condition.

 What is the aim of study?

-This study is aiming to help us better understand the mechanisms in the brain that cause hyperacusis and tinnitus, which are presently not fully understood.
+This study is aiming to help us better understand the mechanisms in the brain that cause and differentiate hyperacusis and tinnitus, which are presently not fully understood.

 What will I do?

-You will be sent a quick online hyperacusis questionnaire to ensure eligibility.
-Then, you will visit the lab, which should last around 2 hours.
+You will asked to fill in a quick online hyperacusis questionnaire to ensure eligibility.
+Then, you will visit the lab, which should last around 1.5 hours.

 During the visit, there will be a hearing test.
-Then, there will be a quick auditory computer task which involves adjusting the volume of different frequencies.
+Then, there will be a quick auditory computer task which involves adjusting the volume of different frequencies to ensure they are comfortable for you.
 The task will be followed by an EEG recording.
 For the EEG recording, a cap that holds sensors with be placed on your head to measure brain activity.
 The sensors have to be covered with gel to make sure they connect well.
-Once the cap is in place, you will watch a subtitled movie of your choice on Netflix/BBC IPlayer for around an hour whilst sounds are played to you through headphones.
+Once the cap is in place, you will watch a subtitled movie of your choice on Netflix/BBC IPlayer for an hour whilst sounds are played to you through headphones.

 Where will it take place?